cambsull/cambsull/README.md

 ## 🙌 You're here!

-I am Cambria Sullivan, and to me coding is one of the best ways that I can contribute to the world and hopefully make life a little better for as many people as possible.
+I am Cambria Sullivan, and to me coding is one of the best ways that I can contribute to the world and hopefully make life a little better for people.
 I have enjoyed working with a number of technologies, but at my core I am a JavaScript and React enthusiast because they are flexible, powerful tools that can easily interface with front-end design work to create a great user experience that quickly meets the needs of the end user!

 ## ⚡ Quick info: